 When leaf openings called stomata open up to take in carbon dioxide, VOCs in the air are absorbed at the same time.
 Beneficial microbes associated with the plant roots convert the air pollutants into plant-usable nutrients through a process called phytoremediation.

-NASA recommends a minimum of one houseplant per 100 square feet of living space for improved air quality.
+NASA recommends a minimum of one (or better two) houseplant per 100 square feet of living space for improved air quality.
 The following are some of the best species for air purification:

 - Bamboo palm (Chamaedorea sefritzii)